sambhav-gitG/Diseases-and-models/README.md

 I – Infected and infectious

 R – Recovered with permanent immunity

 # State Transitions
-Transition	Meaning
+* S → E :	      Susceptible becomes exposed after contact with an infected individual
-S → E	      Susceptible becomes exposed after contact with an infected individual E → I	      End of incubation period
+* E → I	:      End of incubation period
-I → R	      Recovery
+* I → R	:      Recovery

 All transitions are stochastic and evaluated at each timestep.